noops888/jfk-files-text/README.md

 # JFK Files Text Extraction Project

 This project contains tools and extracted text from the JFK assassination records released by the [National Archives.](https://www.archives.gov/research/jfk) It includes scripts for downloading the original PDF files and converting them to searchable text format.
+The unorthodox directory structure of the extracted text mirrors the source to make it easier to reference or link files back to the original on archives.gov.

 ## Project Structure